bttiato/marlow_navigation/README.md

        pip3 install -r requirements.txt

   To run the test, use command:

   - On Mac/Linux:

         python test/test_product_price.py' (if only python3.x running)

         or python3 test/test_product_price.py (if python2.x and python3.x
          running)

   - On Windows:

         python test\test_product_price.py (if only python3.x running)

 After finishing test execution, deactivate venv by using command: deactivate

 2. Notes

-    - Document of Code Design, Implementation, Test Execution, and  Test Result is specified in file marlow_navigation/Test_Implementation_Design .docx
+    - Document of Code Design, Implementation, Test Execution, and  Test Result is specified in file marlow_navigation/Test_Implementation_Design.docx

     - To run the test with headless mode: Go to marlow_navigation/config/input.conf, edit 'headless: 1'